 Final Verdict: Which Rode Mic Is Better?

-When choosing between the Rode NT1A vs. NT2A, it will largely depend on your budget, personal taste, and purpose for getting yourself a professional microphone.
+Choosing between the Rode NT1A vs. NT2A will largely depend on your budget, personal taste, and purpose for getting yourself a professional microphone.

 The Rode NT1-A is packed with features that give you premium microphone performance at an affordable cost.